 Of all the beautiful destinations South East Asia has to offer, the island of Singapore surely packs the most punch as one of the world’s most prosperous city-states.
 The cosmopolitan city boasts futuristic marvels and sky-kissing high-rises, co-existing alongside graceful colonial buildings, diverse ethnic quarters, and centuries-old local markets since its independence as a British trading colony.
 Apart from the modern and exciting shopping malls and world-class dining scene, the city is also known as a “Garden City” for its many nature trails in the midst of modernity.
 Singapore also has an excellent public transportation system that gets you from one part to another part of the town conveniently, with English being the most spoken language to navigate your way through the city.
-For ideas on things to see and visit, here is Travelodge Hotels Asia’s idea on the top attractions in Singapore that is essentially fun for everyone, from solo travelers to family-friendly places!
+Explore the Top Places to Visit in Singapore with Travelodge Hotels Asia that is essentially fun for everyone, from solo travelers to family-friendly places!

 Singapore has no shortage of shopping malls, but VivoCity still holds court as one of the island state’s largest shopping mall.
 This mall is very much like a mini-city, with restaurants, bars, a cinema and of course a dizzying range of shops!
 From familiar high-street brands to sporting goods and premium grocery stores, you can spend an entire day catering to your inner shopaholic.